slavo3dev/slavo/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Constants Naming Rules

+To maintain consistency in the codebase, follow these naming conventions when defining constants:

+### Single-line Constants (Strings, Numbers, Keys)

+Use uppercase letters with underscores (SCREAMING_SNAKE_CASE).

+### Array and Object Constants

+Use camelCase naming.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: